 Beginning at Beijing, we boarded the sky blue tour bus and watched the rural Chinese countryside pass by as the road narrowed and narrowed and narrowed up into the mountains.
-I nearly grimaced at the poverty.
+Poverty-stricken villages dotted the landscape.
 Three hours later we arrived at our designated stopping point--a parking lot at the bottom of the jagged mountain range on which the wall sits.
 Two flanks of trinket shops sat before us, but hardly anyone else was there.

 This is where they get you.
 None of us were prepared for the weather, so the t-shirt vendors, all of which had plenty of hats, gloves, and overcoats for sale, made a fortune.
 I chose to venture forth with only a light windbreaker.
 Bad move.
 I nearly collapsed.

 Of the two ways to reach the top of the mountain--trekking the entire way, or taking the gondola halfway and then hiking the rest--we chose the latter, due to the cold and our lack of regular physical activities.
 Since the temperature showed no signs of rising above freezing and our skin was beginning to pickle in the frigid winds, we deemed this a responsible decision.